huggingface/education-toolkit/README.md

 - **Empower your students with state-of-the-art resources:** build machine learning applications with Hugging Face and collaborate with your students easily on all their datasets, models and ML demos hosted within your classroom workspace.
 - **Give your students unlimited access to modern machine learning tools:**  upload datasets, models and demos for free.
 Train, fine-tune, experiment and deploy, then share models and demos with the classroom or community, all hosted for free.
-- **Benefit from free advanced computational resources** such as access to Accelerated Inference API.
+- **Benefit from free advanced computational resources** such as access to Accelerated Inference API. [click here to enhance your Classroom](https://docs.google.com/forms/d/e/1FAIpQLSfQ22dZHmsh-vHpjboLwcyMJvEC5kpKX8k9N_ihM_lyGgcXHA/viewform)

 </aside>

 ## 🌎 Translations